spectrocloud/librarium/content/docs/12-enterprise-version/03-deploying-palette-with-helm.md

 # Helm Chart Mode

-You can use the Palette Helm Chart to install Palette in a multi-node Kubernetes cluster that is highly available and suitable for production environments.
-The installation involves setting up a Kubernetes cluster and using the Helm Chart to install Palette.
+You can use the Palette Helm Chart to install Palette in a multi-node Kubernetes cluster in your production environment.

-This installation pattern is common in secure environments with restricted network access that prohibits the usage of the Palette SaaS environment.
+This installation method is common in secure environments with restricted network access that prohibits using Palette SaaS.
 Review our [architecture diagrams](/architecture/networking-ports) to ensure your Kubernetes cluster has the necessary network connectivity for Palette to operate successfully.

 # Prerequisites